 This revised understanding of the geology of has important implications for current and future urban development.
 The additional complexity identified within the bedrock and superficial geology means that highly variable ground-conditions should be anticipated horizontally and vertically at all scales, and in all geological units.
 However, a better understanding of possible geometrical arrangements of geological units will also allow for better prediction of the nature and distribution of lithologies, discontinuities, alteration, and groundwater, and therefore of the properties in the subsurface and the potential for geological hazards and resources.
 Application of this new geological understanding to the engineering of buildings and infrastructure, at all stages of urban development, will result in an overall reduction of both risk and cost.

-To facilitate the adoption of the new stratigraphy, BCA have recently commissioned BGS to produce a digital map and memoir for Singapore.
-This will also be accompanied by a Practitioner’s Guide specifically to assist those working in the civil engineering industry with the identification of geological features of interest and interpretation of stratigraphical units.
+To facilitate the adoption of the new stratigraphy, BCA commissioned BGS to produce a digital map and memoir for Singapore.
+These publications are accompanied by a Practitioner’s Guide specifically to assist those working in the civil engineering industry with the identification of geological features of interest and interpretation of stratigraphical units.